-If Model 3 is unable to format the USB drive, format it using a computer:
+If Model Y is unable to format the USB drive, format it using a computer:

-- Format the USB drive as exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported). - Create a base-level folder titled TeslaCam and for use with Track Mode (if equipped), the USB drive must contain a base-level folder called TeslaTrackMode.
-You can use one USB drive for Dashcam, Sentry Mode, Track Mode (if equipped),, and audio files, but you must create separate partitions for each folder on an exFAT USB drive.

-- 3. Once formatted, insert the USB drive into a front (or glovebox, if equipped) USB port.
+- 1. Format the USB drive as exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported). - 2.
+Create a base-level folder titled TeslaCam.
+You can use one USB drive for Dashcam, Sentry Mode, , and audio files, but you must create separate partitions for each folder on an exFAT USB drive. - Once formatted, insert the USB drive into a front (or glovebox, if equipped) USB port.
 Do not use a rear USB port because they are only for charging devices.
-It may take a few seconds for the vehicle to recognize the USB drive. - 4.
+It may take a few seconds for the vehicle to recognize the USB drive.

 Once recognized, ensure icons for Dashcam and Sentry Mode are available when you touch Controls.
 Your vehicle is now ready to record videos.